Conduent Breach Exposes Data From Government Programs

-breach that was initially reported as affecting a "limited number of
+initially described as affecting a "limited number of individuals" later grew to

-individuals" has exploded to 25 million victims.
+25 million confirmed affected people.
 What Is Conduent, and Why Do They Have Your Data?
 Conduent is a Fortune 500 company that provides "business process services" to

 government agencies.
 In plain English: they're the middleman that processes your